 Where does this happen?
 Who does it happen to?

 How does it happen?
 What can we do?

 CRY NOT is a volunteer organization created by two recognized and respected entities within the Dufferin Caledon community.
-The Rotary Club of Orangeville and Compass Community Church were both moved to action when made aware of the threat of Human Trafficking in our area.
+The Rotary Club of Orangeville and Compass Community Church were both moved to action when made aware of the threat of Human Trafficking and specifically Sex Trafficking in our area.

 The average age of entry into the sex trade in Canada is 12-14 years old

 “I didn’t understand what was happening to me.
 I knew it wasn’t right, but I didn’t know what it was.
 I was being trafficked and had no idea there was a word for it.”

 Locally, women, men and youth receive help from Dufferin-Caledon Victim Services:

 Youth (male & female) under the age of 18

 Human trafficking, also referred to as trafficking in persons, involves recruiting, transporting, transferring, receiving, holding, concealing, harbouring, or exercising control, direction or influence over that person, for the purpose of exploitation, generally for sexual exploitation or forced labour.